raspberrypi/rpi-usb-gadget/README.md

-# USB Ethernet Gadget for Raspberry Pi OS
+# USB Ethernet + Serial Gadget for Raspberry Pi OS

-This package enables your Raspberry Pi to act as a USB Ethernet gadget, providing network connectivity over USB.
+This package enables your Raspberry Pi to act as a USB **Ethernet + Serial (CDC ECM + ACM) gadget**, providing both network connectivity and a serial console over USB.
 It’s particularly useful for headless environments, where you don’t have access to a Wi-Fi network, monitor, keyboard, or mouse.
 The gadget supports network sharing from your PC/laptop to the Raspberry Pi, making it ideal for various environments like hotels, schools, or public spaces where direct Wi-Fi communication might be restricted.

 Additionally, it offers ultra-low latency (sub 1 millisecond), perfect for large data transfers, remote development using tools like Visual Studio Code, and other performance-critical tasks.

 ## Features

 - **Plug-and-play**: No complex configuration required.
+- **Dual USB functions**: Provides both a network interface (Ethernet over USB) and a USB serial console for debugging/headless setup.
-- **Headless Operation**: Operate the Pi without a Wi-Fi network, wired ethernet, monitor, or keyboard.
+- **Headless Operation**: Operate the Pi without Wi-Fi, wired Ethernet, monitor, or keyboard.
 - **Low Latency**: Sub 1ms ping for faster communication and data transfers.
 - **Network Sharing**: Share your PC/laptop's internet connection with the Raspberry Pi.
 - **Wide Compatibility**: Supports Raspberry Pi models A/A+, 3A+, 4B, 5, Zero, Zero W, and Zero 2 W.